Committee Descriptions and Statement of Interests

 The Industry Services Subcommittee engages members of the almond community in creating a culture of lifelong learning, service and a desire to constantly improve current growing and processing practices that ensure a sustainable future and our right to farm.
 The committee oversees the creation and execution of programs and events that motivate industry members to become more efficient in and out of the field, demonstrating our commitment to leadership and the greater almond community.

 The Global Market Development Committee evaluates growth opportunities available to the almond industry and makes recommendations to the Board.
 These recommendations include a worldwide market research and market development program for each crop year.
 The committee also administers government-funded marketing and research programs and may also recommend to the Board changes in the marketing order rules and regulations, granting credit to handlers for qualified promotional activities.
 These credits are granted based on the proportion of assessment credit determined to be granted for each type of promotional activity.

 The Nutrition Research Committee focuses on ongoing nutrition research which adds to the existing body of almond science and is utilized by the Board in global marketing outreach programs to promote the consumption of almonds.
 Current strategic research areas focus on the relationship between consumption of almonds and Heart Health, Diabetes/Prediabetes, Weight Management/Gut Health, Cognition, Phytochemicals/Composition, Allergens and other areas.
 This committee is comprised of seven members and three alternates, consisting of food scientists, nutritionists, almond growers and other almond industry representatives.

-Public Information and Communications Committee
+Global Communications Committee